 We follow accounting considerations of CECL - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-With the acquisition of PPLS and control of Village Oaks, the Company's board-certified pathologists provide anatomic and clinical pathology services for patients and other customers.
-The Company's other customer types include contract research organizations ("CROs"), hospitals, and independent laboratories.
-The Company enters into contracts with its customers for these services.
-The majority of the Company's revenues stem from fees for services provided to patients, and thus in those arrangements the patient is the customer, although the services may be requested by a physician on the patient's behalf.
-Furthermore, in addition to its contracts with patients, the Company separately contracts with third-party payers (insurance companies and governmental payers), who are typically responsible for all or the majority of the fees agreed upon for such services provided to patients.
+With PPLS' acquisition of the clinical pathology laboratory and control of Village Oaks, our board-certified pathologists provide anatomic and clinical pathology services for patients and other customers.
+Our other customer types include contract research organizations ("CROs"), hospitals, and independent laboratories.
+We enter into contracts with our customers for these services.
+The majority of our revenues stem from fees for services provided to patients, and thus in those arrangements the patient is the customer, although the services may be requested by a physician on the patient's behalf.
+Furthermore, in addition to its contracts with patients, we separately contract with third-party payers (insurance companies and governmental payers), who are typically responsible for all or the majority of the fees agreed upon for such services provided to patients.
 Historically, material amounts of gross charges are not collected due to various agreements with insurance companies, capped pricing levels for government payers, and uncollectible balances from individual payers.
-To estimate these allowances of credit losses, the Company assesses the portfolio risk segments and historical data on collection rates.
+To estimate these allowances of credit losses, we assess the portfolio risk segments and historical data on collection rates.
 These estimated allowances offset patient revenues and accounts receivables.